Make the most of your visit to a Help to Buy Show

 If you’ve pre-registered on our website this gives you fast-track entry on arrival.
 Just remember bring you e-ticket or paper ticket with you.
 You can also turn up and register on the day as well.

 Once you’re in you’ll get a Help to Buy goody bag.
 This contains a free copy of our Help to Buy Guide which explains all about the different Help to Buy schemes.
+You'll also get handed a leaflet which contains lots of information about the day specifically including a map so you can find your way around.
 Its then up to you to visit the exhibitors and activities.

 What’s on offer at a Help to Buy Show?

 The market place is where you can chat to exhibitors and ask questions.
-Exhibitors at the roadshows include new house builders, housing associations, mortgage advice companies, solicitors and Help to Buy Midlands.
+Exhibitors at the roadshows include new house builders, housing associations, mortgage advice companies, solicitors and the Help to Buy Midlands team.

 Here's some more information on the types of exhibitors and the kind of questions you may want to ask.